How can we improve early years digital media literacy?

 The Tech Shock podcast – what's next for the Online Safety Act?

-Maeve Walsh, director of the Online Safety Act Network, discusses Ofcom's implementation of the act – and some ongoing questions around its effectiveness.
+Maeve Walsh, director of the Online Safety Act Network, discusses Ofcom's implementation of the act and its effectiveness.